 - Please entitle this posting as follows: “Rhetorical Criticism – Final Reflective Blog Post”

-- Creative this reflective blog post on your own blog by 5:30 pm on May 6th.
+- Create this reflective blog post on your own blog by 5:30 pm on May 6th.
 The instructor will be available for consultation online during the final exam period.
 Feel free to join the Zoom room by clicking the link that will be provided for the final.

 Purpose: The purpose of our final blog posting requirement is to demonstrate your knowledge of rhetorical criticism, how your analytical skills have developed in ENGL 301, and how you will use your knowledge/skills in future rhetorical situations.